NewForce-at-Mountwest/foundations-course/chapters/LOOPS.md

 1. The first expression (`var i = 0`) declares our counter variable.
 Our loop will start counting at 0.
 1. The second expression (`i < moviesArray.length`) is the condition that must be `true` for the code block to run.
 In this case, the loop will keep going as long as `i` is less than `moviesArray.length`.
 1. The third expression (`i++`) tells the counter varaible how to increment.
 Each time the loop runs, `i` will increase by 1.

+## New Vocab
+These are some important new words we've learned so far.
+If you don't remember what any of these mean, re-read the chapter so far or ask an instructor.
+1. Loop
+1. Iteration
+1. Increment

 ***
 ## Lightning Exercise